tylertreat/frugal/documentation/glossary.md

 setting an FTransportMonitor and a high-water mark provided by an FServer.

 FTransport wraps a TTransport, meaning all existing TTransport implementations will work in Frugal.
-However, all FTransports must used a framed protocol, typically implemented by wrapping a TFramedTransport.
+However, all FTransports must use a framed protocol, typically implemented by wrapping a TFramedTransport.

 Most Frugal language libraries include an FMuxTransport implementation, which